kubevela/kubevela/docs/introduction.md

   The operator design could easily becomes a marathon negotiation in order to meet the abstraction requirement.

-In the end, application developers complain that Kubernetes is hard to use and the platform builders may want to help but they cannot do it easily.
+In the end, application developers may complain that Kubernetes is hard to use and the platform builders may want to help but they cannot do it easily.

 ## What is KubeVela?

 KubeVela is a framework to help platform builders to easily expose and extend Kubernetes capabilities for application management.
-It is built on top of Kubernetes and reliefs the pains of both the platform builders and the application developers by doing the following:
+It is built on top of Kubernetes and relieves the pains of both the platform builders and the application developers by doing the following:

 - Kubevela enforces a single **application** concept and **ALL** the exposed